-The reason for prescribing should be documented in the clinical record, including the treatment plan.

-Do not prescribe RT medication routinely or automatically on admission on the medication chart.
+- 6.4.3.1 The reason for prescribing should be documented in the clinical record, including the treatment plan. - 6.4.3.2 Do not prescribe RT medication routinely or automatically on admission on the drug chart.
 NICE guidance states that RT should initially only be a single dose.
-When RT is deemed clinically appropriate, initial dose(s) must be prescribed as a stat dose within the "once only" section of the medication chart, and the reason recorded in the patient clinical record.

-After reviewing the effect of any initial stat dose, further doses can be re-prescribed if essential, as either further stat doses, or in the "PRN antipsychotics" section of the medication chart.
+When RT is deemed clinically appropriate, initial dose(s) must be prescribed as a stat dose within the "once only" section of the drug chart, and the reason recorded in the patient clinical record. - 6.4.3.3 After reviewing the effect of any initial stat dose, further doses can be represcribed if essential, as either further stat doses, or in the "PRN antipsychotics" section of the drug chart.
 RT should only be re-prescribed when deemed appropriate to continue.
-This should be reviewed at least once weekly and if not used within the last two weeks, it should be reviewed and stopped.
+This should be reviewed at least once weekly and if not used within the last two weeks, consider stopping it.
 Antipsychotics prescribed as PRN for RT should be reviewed at least once weekly and if not used within the last one week, consider stopping it.
-(Whether they are used in the framework of RT, pre-RT, or non-RT, all antipsychotics prescribed PRN are to be reviewed after six PRN doses or 7 days).

-If more than one medication is prescribed, the care plan should include the preferred order of administration of medicines and time interval between the medicines.
+(Whether they are used in the framework of RT, pre-RT, or non-RT, all antipsychotics prescribed PRN are to be reviewed after six PRN doses or 7 days). - 6.4.3.4 If more than one medication is prescribed, the care plan should include the preferred order of administration of medicines and time interval between the medicines.

-8.6 ROUTES OF ADMINISTRATION
+7.0 ROUTES OF ADMINISTRATION